FHantke/brave-browser-wiki/Windows-Development-Environment.md

 ## Node

-Install Node LTS from https://nodejs.org/.
+Install the Node.js active LTS (v16) from https://nodejs.org/.

 ## npm or Yarn